AdaptiveCpp/AdaptiveCpp/doc/installing.md

 $ make install
 ```
 The default installation prefix is `/usr/local`.
 Change this to your liking.
+**Note: hipSYCL needs to be installed to function correctly; don't replace "make install" with just "make"!**

 A `cmake` variable that maybe useful to set is `CMAKE_CXX_COMPILER` which should be pointed to the C++ compiler to compile hipSYCL with.
 Note that this also sets the default C++ compiler for the CPU backend when using syclcc once hipSYCL is installed.
 This can however also be modified later using `HIPSYCL_CPU_CXX`.